 The datasheet shows the amplifier gain, the load cell type it supports, the input range it supports from a sensor, and the output voltage and current.
 Note that the output voltage and current signal value all fall within the dynamic range of the DAQ device.

-The advantage of acquiring our suite of products is that it reduces the time from order placement to being operational.
-This is because we offer a complete package of compatible force measurement system components coupled with complimentary design support.
-This allows our customers to be “up and running” in the shortest time possible.
+Our customers find that acquiring all system components from our suite of products reduces the time from order placement to up-and-running.
+This is because we offer complimentary design support with a complete package of compatible force measurement components, eliminating guesswork or trial and error.